ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Non-equivocation:

-: a state where it is impossible for a Transparency Service to provide different views of its append-only log to Verifiers about the same Artifact.
+: a state where it is impossible for a Transparency Service to provide different views of its Append-only Log to Verifiers about the same Artifact.
 Over time, an Issuer may register new Signed Statements about an Artifact in a Transparency Service with new information.
 However, the consistency of a collection of Signed Statements about the Artifact can be checked by all Verifiers.

 Receipt:

-: a Receipt is a cryptographic proof that a Signed Statement is recorded in the Append-only Log.
+: a cryptographic proof that a Signed Statement is included in the Append-only Log.
-Receipts are based on Signed Inclusion Proofs as described in COSE Signed Merkle Tree Proofs {{-COMETRE}}.
+Receipts are based on Signed Inclusion Proofs as described in COSE Signed Merkle Tree Proofs {{-COMETRE}};
-Receipts can be built on different verifiable data structures, not just binary merkle trees.
+they can be built on different verifiable data structures, not just binary merkle trees.
-Receipts consist of Transparency Service-specific inclusion proofs, a signature by the Transparency Service of the state of the Append-only Log, and additional metadata (contained in the signature's protected headers) to assist in auditing.
+A receipts consists of an Transparency Service-specific inclusion proof for the Signed Statement, a signature by the Transparency Service of the state of the Append-only Log after the inclusion, and additional metadata (contained in the signature's protected headers) to assist in auditing.

 Registration: